How Do Horror Video Games Influence Fear and Anxiety Levels?

 Exposure Therapy:

 Horror games can be used in exposure therapy for anxiety disorders.
 By safely exposing individuals to fear-inducing stimuli within a controlled environment, these games can help reduce fear and anxiety responses.
-Fernandez and Velez (2015) discuss the potential of using virtual reality horror games to treat phobias and anxiety disorders by gradually exposing patients to their fears.
+There is growing potential for using virtual reality horror games to treat phobias and anxiety disorders by gradually exposing patients to their fears.

 Stress Management: